Isidoro Montes de Oca

-Isidoro Montes de Oca (1789–1847) was a Mexican of Spanish Filipino descent who was a revolutionary general who fought in the Mexican War of Independence between 1810 and 1821.
+Isidoro Montes de Oca (1789–1847) was a Mexican of Spanish descent born in the Spanish East Indies who was a revolutionary general who fought in the Mexican War of Independence between 1810 and 1821.
 He was among the commanders of the army of Vicente Guerrero and José María Morelos.
-And was a trusted man of Vicente Guerrero and was his sub-General.
+He was a trusted man of Vicente Guerrero and was his sub-general.
+He is a relative of Juan Montes de Oca, a prior Administrator of Guadalupe Church in San Pedro Macati (now Makati) in the Philippines.
+Consequently, the Mexican War of Independence was fought under the banner of Our Lady of Guadalupe.

-Originating from the Rancho de La Alhaja, in the current municipality of La Unión.
+He originated from the Rancho de La Alhaja, in the current municipality of La Unión.
 He attended many war actions under the command of Morelos and Guerrero.
 He was head of the escort of Generalissimo Morelos called the 50 pairs.
 The main battle action where he stood out was that of the Treasury of Tamo, in Michoacán on September 15, 1818, in which the opposing forces numbered four times greater, they were totally destroyed.
-On the death of Don José María Morelos, on December 22, 1815, few insurgents remain fighting the royalists.
+On the death of Don José María Morelos, on December 22, 1815, few insurgents remained fighting the royalists.
 The majority were pardoned but Vicente Guerrero continued fighting in the mountains of the south, who in the hacienda of Tamo (of the State of Michoacán today), together with Don Isidro Montes de Oca and with few and poorly armed insurgents, inflicted a real defeat on the royalist José Gabriel de Armijo and they also got enough equipment to properly arm 1,800 soldiers of freedom who in the future will deserve the respect of Agustín de Iturbide.